unfinishedideas/robot_kittens/README.md

 First, download the latest [Python distribution](https://www.python.org/downloads/) and install it on your machine.

 On some systems this is all the setup you need.
 On Windows, however, Python does not natively support the required `curses` library by default.
 If you are on a machine that already has the python curses library installed, then you should be able to skip this step.
-If you are on Windows, you will need to install windows-curses by doing the following:
+If you are on Windows, however, you will need to install windows-curses by doing the following:

 - run `pip install -r requirements.txt` from the command line inside the directory OR
 - run `pip install windows-curses`